libvips/libvips/doc/uhdr.md

 The gainmap metadata is copied unmodified through any processing operations.
-If you save an image with gainmap metadata to a JPEG file, libvips will do the write with the [method@Image.udrsave] operation, embedding the gainmap and the associated metadata in the output image.
+If you save an image with gainmap metadata to a JPEG file, libvips will do the write with the [method@Image.uhdrsave] operation, embedding the gainmap and the associated metadata in the output image.

 ### High-level libvips operations

-Two high-level libvips operations will automatically update the gainmap for you during processing: [method@Image.dzsave] and [method@Image.thumbnail].
+Two high-level libvips operations will automatically update the gainmap for you during processing: [method@Image.dzsave] and [ctor@Image.thumbnail].

 [method@Image.dzsave] always strips all metadata by default, so you'll need to set `keep="gainmap"` to write the gainmap to the tiles.
 For example: